ad3707/advancedSWE/README.md

   -Dsonar.login=sqp_c5c3a7e22937ee7d5eb02e7698fc99d383c859a1
 ```

 Uses target folder to get unit test coverage report.
-Use “verify” instead of “test” for integration test
+Use “verify” instead of “test” for integration tests.

 **See coverage results on localhost:** http://localhost:9000/dashboard?id=your-project-name, go to 'Overall Code' section and you should see a graph-based report of test coverage.
 Other information you can find:
 - Bugs